DataDog/hiring-engineers/answers.md

 ![1.1.3](answers-attachments/1.1.3.png)
 ### Part 2: Database install and integration: Postgres
 #### 1.2.1: Screenshot of datadog-agent status showing Postgres integration install
+I chose to use Postgres as my installed database due to its prevalence and maturity.
+I found it extremely easy to install the Postgres integration and love the built-in instructions in the GUI.

+After I set up the integration, I used the "datadog-agent status" command to show me the integration was up and running successfully!
+I verified in the SaaS console that the agent was feeding me data and all the applicable metrics were coming in properly.

 ![1.2.1](answers-attachments/1.2.1.png)
-### Part 3: Custom Agent Check with my_metric custom random value submission, 45 second submission interval, and bonus question
+### Part 3: Custom Agent Check with my_metric custom random value submission and 45 second submission interval
+I set up a custom agent check called my_metric that submits a random value between 0 and 1000 every 45 seconds.
+I found it very convenient to create a custom check simply by creating a config file in conf.d and a corresponding check file in the checks.d directory.

+Once again, I verified that my custom check file was running with an "datadog-agent status" and began to see custom metrics in the console every 45 seconds as configured in the my_metric config file.

 #### 1.3.1: Screenshot of custom metric my_metric dashboard
 ![1.3.1](answers-attachments/1.3.1.png)
 #### 1.3.2: Code for my_metric from checks.d